 In the heart of Donegal sits the second largest national park in Ireland, forty two thousand acres of wilderness.
 Here are found many iconic Irish creatures, from Ireland’s largest herd of red deer to a population of golden eagles, once extinct on the island but reintroduced in the year 2000.
 Here also, on the shore of Lough Veagh sits a castle.
 One of the youngest castles in Ireland, less than a hundred and fifty years old, it was also for a time one of the most infamous, home to one of Ireland’s most detested landlords.
 Now it belongs to the people, and it and its gardens are open to the public to roam.
 The park is Glenveagh, the castle is Glenveagh Castle, and the man who built it is one whose name was once as a curse to the lips of any Donegal native, John George Adair.

 Adair was born in 1823 in “Queen’s County” in Ireland, as it was then known.
 A hundred years later, following the establishment of the Irish Free State, it would take its modern name of Laois.
 He was descended from Sir Robert Adair, who had fought for William at the Battle of the Boyne and been knighted for his trouble.
 John (or Jack, as he was known) was educated at Trinity College, in Dublin, in order to prepare him for a career as a diplomat, and on graduating he entered the service with the rank of captain.
 It was an ill-fitting career, as there were few as undiplomatic as Jack Adair – he had by most reports a temper and a sense of his own worth that did little to endear him to those he met.
-He had a better head for business, and in the 1850s he travelled to New York, where he soon made a fortune in land speculation.
+He had a better head for business, and in the 1850s he travelled to New York, where he soon made a fortune through unclear means (possibly short-term investments in property).
 He invested some of his profits in Donegal, where he began to buy up smaller holdings of land to create a single large estate, which was named Glenveagh after the local name for the general area, which translates as “glen of the birches”.
 It was here, in 1861, that he would shroud his name in infamy with what became known as the Derryveagh evictions.

 The exact reasons for why Adair ordered the evictions are somewhat disputed.
 One story has it that it was simply to “improve the view from his castle” – this is somewhat undermined by the fact that the castle would not be built until ten years later.
 In fact, at this time Adair’s seat on the estate was Glenveagh Cottage, which would become the residence of the estate’s stewards after the castle was completed.
 Another story has it that Adair took umbrage with his tenants after they reported him for trespass when he hunted across their lands – while it is possible that they did so, it is definite that relations between the two groups were frosty prior to that.
 The truth was that Adair had a vision for his estate, and tenants formed no part of it.
 Instead he saw the future of the estate as being in sheepfarming, and he had two shepherds employed already in this by the name of Rankin and Murray.
 Neither was popular with the locals, whose farms were substantially reduced by the plans.
 Murray was a Scot, and frequently argued with the locals, and so when he was discovered murdered in November 1860 it was immediately assumed that one of them was responsible.
 The police were unable to identify the guilty party, however.
 Some scurrilous rumours claim that the murder was carried out by Rankin on Adair’s orders, in order to justify what came next, but in truth no such justification was needed.
 These same rumours claim that Rankin was having an affair with Murray’s wife and that he moved into her bed on Murray’s death – this also seems unlikely, especially since she was pregnant at the time.
 In fact, after the child was born she returned to Scotland.
 Regardless, Rankin was placed under police protection, and a series of letters survive where the constables complain of the poor treatment they received from Adair, who was at the time a Justice of the Peace for the area.